vercel/next.js/docs/basic-features/eslint.md

 You can now run `next lint` every time you want to run ESLint to catch errors.

 > The default base configuration (`"extends": "next"`) can be updated at any time and will only be included if no ESLint configuration is present.
+If you already have an existing ESLint configuration, refer to the [Migrating Existing Config](/docs/basic-features/eslint#migrating-existing-config) section to find the best way to include Next.js rules directly in your application.

 We recommend using an appropriate [integration](https://eslint.org/docs/user-guide/integrations#editors) to view warnings and errors directly in your code editor during development.